Pedro Grifol: Coaching career

+Kansas City Royals

 Grifol joined the Kansas City Royals organization in 2013 as a minor league coach.
 He was promoted to the major league staff in May 2013 as an assistant hitting coach.
 He was moved to be a catching instructor in 2014.
-In 2015, the Kansas City Royals won the World Series, their first World Series in 30 years.
+In 2015, the Royals won the World Series, their first World Series in 30 years.
 For the 2020 season, Grifol was named as the Royals bench coach.

+Chicago White Sox

 On November 1, 2022, Grifol was hired by the Chicago White Sox to be their 42nd manager.
+Keynan Middleton criticized the White Sox for having "no rules" after he was traded during the 2023 season.
+Following a 21-game losing streak, the White Sox fired Grifol on August 8, 2024, after posting a record of 89–190 over two seasons.
+The 2024 Chicago White Sox that Grifol managed went on to set the record for the most losses in a season by a modern major league team with a record of 41–121.

+Managerial record

 Personal life

-Grifol and his wife, Ali, have three daughters.
+Grifol was born in Miami, Florida, the son of two Cuban immigrants.
+He and his wife, Ali, have three daughters: Lauren, Amanda, and Camila.